AAkiraYamazaki/PollenCounter-YOLO/README.md

 Deep learning–based inference tool for pollen germination rate and viability estimation from microscopic images.

+> ⚠ License Notice
+> This project is based on YOLOv5 by Ultralytics and is distributed under the GNU General Public License v3.0 (GPL-3.0).
+> Modifications have been made to the original training and inference workflow.
+See the LICENSE file for details.

 ## 🚀 Run on Google Colab (No installation required)

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)]